DoniJoao/DoniJoao/README.md

 * I am always open to exploring and learning new technologies.

-* I use Linux (atually Xubuntu) and have experience installing operating systems (other Linux distributions and Windows).
+* I use Linux (actually Xubuntu) and have experience installing operating systems (other Linux distributions and Windows).

 * Currently working as a Student Inspector at the Itapira 🏫 City Hall.